kitled/linux/NOTES/Media/Audio/README.md

 Audio on Linux used to be a pain, and now it's just delightful.

-The stack is built on [ALSA](https://www.alsa-project.org/wiki/) (Advanced Linux Sound Architecture).
+The stack is built on [ALSA](https://www.alsa-project.org/wiki/) (Advanced Linux Sound Architecture), running [MPD](https://www.musicpd.org/) (Music Player Daemon) to an external DAC for bit-perfect playback (both PCM and DSD, up to 32bit/384kHz and 512bit).

 ## Music Player Daemon (MPD)

 https://www.musicpd.org/

-Server daemon for bit-perfect playback

 > Music Player Daemon (MPD) is a flexible, powerful, server-side application for playing music.
 Through plugins and libraries it can play a variety of sound files while being controlled by its network protocol.